How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 • Their primary medical qualifications

-Any surgeon who does not appear on the GMC register should not be performing medical procedures in the UK.
-This is a basic and non-negotiable check.
+Furthermore, any surgeon who does not appear on the GMC register should not be practising in the UK.
+Indeed, this is a basic and non-negotiable check.

 What the Specialist Register Tells You

 Within the GMC register, there is a separate specialist register.
-Being listed on this register means a doctor has completed a recognised specialty training programme and holds a CCT in that specialty.
+In particular, being listed on this register means a doctor has completed a recognised specialty training programme.
+It also means they hold a CCT in that specialty.

-For plastic surgery, you would look for the entry ‘plastic surgery’ on the specialist register.
-A surgeon listed there has completed six years of specialty training, passed the Intercollegiate FRCS(Plast) examination, and been awarded a CCT by the relevant surgical colleges.
+For plastic surgery, you would look for the entry “plastic surgery” on the specialist register.
+A surgeon listed there has completed six years of specialty training and passed the Intercollegiate FRCS(Plast) examination.
+They will also have been awarded a CCT by the relevant surgical colleges.

-If a surgeon is not on the specialist register for plastic surgery, that does not automatically mean they are unqualified to perform cosmetic procedures.
-It does mean, however, that they have followed a different route to practice — one that requires more scrutiny on your part.
+That said, not appearing on the plastic surgery specialist register does not automatically mean a surgeon is unqualified.
+However, it does mean they have followed a different route to practice.
+That route requires more careful scrutiny on your part.

 Step 2: Look for Recognised Credentials and Memberships

-Beyond the GMC register, there are a number of credentials and professional memberships that indicate a surgeon has pursued structured training and professional accountability.
-None of these are legally required to practise cosmetic surgery in the UK, but their presence is a meaningful signal.
+Beyond the GMC register, there are a number of credentials and professional memberships worth checking.
+Together, these indicate a surgeon has pursued structured training and professional accountability.
+None of these are legally required to practise cosmetic surgery in the UK.
+However, their presence is a meaningful signal.

 FRCS(Plast)

 The letters FRCS(Plast) after a surgeon’s name indicate they have passed the Intercollegiate Specialty Fellowship examination in plastic surgery.
-This is the highest formal surgical credential in the specialty and only follows completion of an approved training programme.
+In fact, this is the highest formal surgical credential in the specialty.
+It only follows completion of an approved training programme.

 BAAPS and BAPRAS Membership

-The British Association of Aesthetic Plastic Surgeons (BAAPS) and the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS) both require full members to hold CCT in plastic surgery.
-Membership of either organisation confirms that a surgeon has followed the specialist training pathway.
+Both BAAPS and BAPRAS require full members to hold a CCT in plastic surgery.
+As a result, membership of either confirms a surgeon has followed the specialist training pathway.

 BCCS Fellowship